AtharKharal/Datadise_my_website/content/home/talks.md

 title = "Recent & Upcoming Talks"
 subtitle = ""

-# Order that this section will appear in.
+# Order that this section will appear in.#30
-weight = 30
+weight = 70

 # Number of talks to list.
 count = 10